 What Is Social Shopping and Why Should You Care?

-In the US, the average user spends just over two hours a day on social media, making these platforms fertile ground for online retailers.
+In the US, the average user spends just over two hours a day on social media, making these platforms fertile ground for online retailers to find their target audience, engage with them, and let them buy all in one space.

 Estimates indicate the social commerce market in the United States will grow from $29.3 billion in 2020 to $84.2 billion in 2024, an annual growth rate of 47%.